 We have a dedicated article about the best Fitbit devices to get, which you can check out here.
 But if you’re in a hurry, you can get a general overview of Fitbit’s lineup below.

 - The Fitbit Versa 3 is the best Fitbit smartwatch.
-The Versa 3 is nearly the same thing as the pricier Fitbit Sense, only without a few extra sensors that you may not use anyway.
+The Versa 3 is nearly identical to the pricier Fitbit Sense, only without a few extra sensors that you may not use anyway.

 - The Fitbit Charge 4 is the best fitness tracker you can buy — Fitbit or otherwise — as its built-in GPS is great for runners.